endojs/hardenedjs.org/src/content/docs/blog/ses-1.8.0.md

 misalignment of the global objects the runtime introduces and the environment that Hardened JavaScript expects from the base language.

+With SES 1.8.0, `lockdown` accepts a new option `legacyRegeneratorRuntimeTaming: 'unsafe-ignore'` that repairs the intrinsics shared by all compartments so that `lockdown` will allow them.
+This remediation is not strictly safe because it converts `Iterator.prototype[Symbol.iterator]` to a getter and setter, such that all assignments to it are ignored.
+This could cause code to procede on false assumption that it successfully overwrote the `Iterator.prototype[Symbol.iterator]` instead of throwing an error.

 ### Error Trapping: Report

-Starting with SES 1.8.0, the `'report'` mode for `errorTrapping` will write errors to standard error with the new `SES_UNCAUGHT_EXCEPTION: ` prefix.
+Starting with SES 1.8.0, the `'report'` mode for the `errorTrapping` option to `lockdown` will write errors to standard error with the new `"SES_UNCAUGHT_EXCEPTION: "` prefix.
 The `'report'` mode is sometimes implied by `'platform'`, `'exit'`, or `'abort'`.
 This is intended to give valuable context to users of the system, especially when an uncaught exception is not an `Error` object, and therefore its origin